Skip Navigation

 The lines of communication should always be open and positive between student, teacher, parent, and administration.
 Therefore:

-• Teachers have designated parent / teacher conference times.
-If these times are not possible, accommodations will be attempted, including before and/or after school hours
+3. Teachers have designated parent / teacher conference times.
+If these times are not convenient, accommodations are attempted, including before and/or after school hours.

-• All conferences should be conducted in a professional, confidential manner, and in an appropriate setting.
-Hallways, dismissal time, sports or school events, personal events and chance meetings in public are not appropriate settings
+4. All conferences should be conducted in a professional, confidential manner, and in an appropriate setting.
+Hallways, dismissal time, sports or school events, personal events and chance meetings in public are not appropriate settings.

-• Conferences are limited only to the parents’ child and to the issue at hand; other students’ behavior is not discussed
+5. Conferences are limited only to the parents’ child/legal guardian on record and to the issue at hand; the behavior of other students is not discussed.

-• The teacher has the right to stop the conference if a parent becomes verbally or physically abusive; the parent will be asked to leave the building
+6. The teacher has the right to stop the conference if a parent becomes verbally or physically abusive; the parent will be asked to leave the building.

-• A parent asking to meet with the principal or assistant principal in regard to student concerns must first meet with the teacher.
-It is in the spirit of open communication that we support resolving issues at the root
+7. A parent asking to meet with the principal or assistant principal in regard to student concerns must first meet with the teacher.
+It is in the spirit of open communication that we support resolving issues at the root.

-• If a parent and teacher cannot resolve an issue, a counselor or the assistant principal is asked to step in and mediate
+8. If a parent and teacher cannot resolve an issue, a counselor or the assistant principal is asked to step in and mediate.

-• The principal will step in when all other mediation is exhausted
+9. The principal will step in when all other mediation is exhausted.

 FACTS Family Portal